The average hourly pay for a Dental Office Manager is $22.65.

 - Coordinate office activates to promote efficiency and improve patient service.

-Common Career Paths for Dental Office Manager
+Job Satisfaction for Dental Office Manager

 Dental Office Manager Job Listings

-Popular Skills for Dental Office Manager
+What Are Popular Skills for Dental Office Managers?

 Pay Difference by Location